-Empathy is a term that’s being going around a lot lately, along with its side-effect, “emotional sponge”.
-I can explain it best by a personal experience.
+Empathy is a term that’s been going around a lot lately, along with its side-effect, emotional sponge.
+I can explain this phenomenon best by a personal experience.

-This will be both a spiritual (energy) and psychological investigation into the phenomenon.
+This will be blend of metaphysical and psychological investigation.
 Keep reading!

 I recently got into the morning practice of clearing my energy.
 The results are so amazing, that for hours to follow, I continue to feel very light and peaceful.
 You can read about the 5 ways I maintain my mood, everyday.

 But one morning, I made the mistake of checking my phone too soon.

 I had received a message from an anxious and flustered friend, that was dealing with a problem.
 Though my friend is sensible and was only bouncing the problem to get a second opinion, I immediately felt heavier.
 I was annoyed and angry too, now.

 I became an emotional sponge.
 In other words, I was so empathic towards the person’s problems, I absorbed some of their emotions.
 And then, made them my own!